 - Honorable Mention – Submarine (I always thought this would have been the easiest to convert)

-The Operational game, for me, was solved early on.
-The amazing Chris Crawford created Eastern Front in 1981, and provided an early example of getting it right.
+The Operational game, for me, was solved for the computer early on.
+The amazing Chris Crawford created Eastern Front in 1981 and provided an early example of getting it right.
 It was available across platforms; I had a copy on my family’s Atari 800.

-Perhaps supporting my theory, and perhaps showing us the way of the future, Silent Service was released in 1985.
-It was not, however, a “board game simulator“, reproducing the hex-and-counter movement of Submarine.
+Perhaps supporting my theory, and perhaps showing us the way of the future, the computer game Silent Service was released in 1985.
+It was not, however, a “board game simulator“, reproducing the hex-and-counter movement of a game like Submarine.
 Instead, you are put inside the submarine, using the gauges, maps, and periscope as your interface.
 Much of the wargaming world would take decades to learn the lessons about what works better and worse on the computer screen.

 In the other areas, direct conversions of the games themselves proved to be elusive.
-Avalon Hill’s Third Reich (1992) conversion was largely a disappointment, and the in-the-works Squad Leader development never seemed to materialize.
+Avalon Hill’s Third Reich (1992) conversion was largely a disappointment and the in-the-works Squad Leader development for the PC never seemed to materialize.
 However, as we progressed through the 1990s, computer games which were actually capable of replacing those board games began to appear on the market.